optimizers/homebrew-cutest/README.md

 ## Updating

 Every time the formulae are updated, `brew update` will let you know.
-You may then reinstall them using `brew reinstall sifdecode --HEAD`, etc. The software will not be automatically upgraded because the formulae are currently "head only", meaning that they pull directly from the subversion repository instead of fetching a released distribution (e.g., `sifdecode-1.0.tar.gz`).
-This is only temporary as we are planning to release distributions in the near future.
-Once that is done, updating will be easier.
+You may then reinstall them using `brew reinstall sifdecode`, etc.

+## Development Builds

+If you so desire, you may build directly from the latest sources in the Subversion repositories.
+All that is required is to pass the `--HEAD` option to each build command, e.g., `brew install sifdecode --HEAD`.

 ## Partial Installs

 You can install only `archdefs`, only `sifdecode` or only `mastsif` using the command

-    brew install <formula> --HEAD
+    brew install <formula>

-Because `archdefs` is a prerequisite of `sifdecode`, running `brew install sifdecode --HEAD` will also install `archdefs`.
+Because `archdefs` is a prerequisite of `sifdecode`, running `brew install sifdecode` will also install `archdefs`.

 Enjoy!